-Take A Roller Coaster Road To See the Many Faces of Mount Rushmore
+Take A Roller Coaster Road To The Many Faces of Mount Rushmore

-While it is easy to get to Mount Rushmore directly from I90, after looking at route options we decided to take the much more scenic back route along part of the Peter Norbeck Scenic Byway – Hwy 79 to Route 36 and then along Iron Mountain Road.
+It was easy to get to Mount Rushmore directly from I90.
+But after we looked at route options we decided to take the much more scenic back route along part of the Peter Norbeck Scenic Byway .
+We took Hwy 79 to Route 36 and then went along Iron Mountain Road.

-It was a fun ride to get us to the Mount Rushmore official site with several stops at viewpoints to see the faces from different angles.
+It was a fun ride to get us to the Mount Rushmore official site.
+There were several stops at viewpoints and we saw the faces from different angles.

-There has been a lot of things in the paper about the increasing use of drones around national monuments and we found signs prohibiting their use at this site.
-I guess we will have to keep our drone in the parks of Vancouver.
+There was a lot in the paper about the increasing use of drones around national monuments and we found signs prohibiting their use at this site.
+We guessed we would keep our drone use for the parks of Vancouver.

-While we followed the road to the Crazy Horse monument, by the time we got there we were way past our lunch stop to do what was recommended as a 90 minute stop.
-So we grabbed a quick snapshot and headed to Custer for lunch and continuing on to Buffalo, WY for the stop this night.
+We followed the road to the Crazy Horse monument.
+But by the time we got there we were way past our lunch stop to do what was recommended as a 90 minute stop.
+So we grabbed a quick snapshot and headed to Custer for lunch and continued on to Buffalo, WY for the stop this night.

-We enjoyed our half day detour to see Mount Rushmore and to drive by the Crazy Horse Monument.
-If you really want to explore the monuments and the great parks in the area, plan to spend a few days.
+We enjoyed our half day detour to see Mount Rushmore and the Crazy Horse Monument.
+If we really wanted to explore the monuments and the great parks in the area on a return trip, we would plan to spend a few days.

 Have you visited Mount Rushmore?
 Were you fascinated by the many faces of Mount Rushmore?